joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/americas/100000008203019/canada-protest-fake-911-calls.html?searchResultPosition=6

 **Shaun White goes for gold in his last Olympic event.**\
-`The 35-year-old snowboarding legend faces competition from a field of heir apparents.`\
+`The 35-year-old snowboarding legend faces competition from a field of heirs apparent.`\
 https://nytimes.com/2022/02/10/sports/olympics/shaun-white-olympics-halfpipe.html?searchResultPosition=7

 **What to Know About the KF94 Mask**\